alexandertrefz/essence/packages/website/diagnostics.md

 the Protocol's surface is there to be relied on.

 This is what a provided Method's body meets when it reaches past its own
-Protocol: the body of `Orderable.isLessThan` may call `compare`, every other Method `Orderable` declares, and everything the Protocols it extends declare, and nothing else at all.
+Protocol: the body of `Comparable.isLessThan` may call `compare`, every other Method `Comparable` declares, and everything the Protocols it extends declare, and nothing else at all.
 Declare the Method on the Protocol, or bound the Type Parameter by a Protocol that has it.